erf-model/ERF/Docs/sphinx_doc/Verification.rst

 Scalar Advection
 ----------------

-Here we present two convergence studies of simple scalar advection with a uniform velocity field.
+Here we present spatial and temporal convergence studies for simple scalar advection with a uniform velocity field.
 The initial data has constant density and pressure, constant velocity :math:`u=10` in the x-direction, and a scalar initialized with profile :math:`cos(\pi x)` in a domain that is 2 units wide and periodic in the lateral directions with slip walls on top and bottom.
 The simulation is run for one period, i.e. until time :math:`t=0.2`

-The first study, shown below on the left, tests the horizontal advection stencils for second through sixth order, including the WENO 3rd and 5th order stencils.
+The first study, shown below on the left, tests the horizontal centered/upwind advection stencils for second through sixth order.
+The study on the right tests the WENO 3rd and 5th order stencils, with and without the ``smoothing'' contributions in the stencil.
 In all of these cases, the time step was held fixed at :math:`\Delta t = 0.0000078125` to ensure that the spatial error dominates the temporal error.